Fishing For Tuna! (Ultimate Guide On How To Fish For Tuna)

 Bait For Catching Albacore Tuna

 On the Pacific coast, anchovy is a prime bait and sardines are a close second when it comes to albacore tuna fishing.
 Large anchovies and smaller sardines are typically the way to go because if they aren’t biting one, the other usually does the trick.
 When possible, fish with no weight and let your bait fish swim around and do its thing.

 When it comes to giants like bluefin and yellowfin you have no choice but to use heavy tackle.
 The albacore and smaller school bluefin don’t get quite as big, so you can often get away with lighter weight tackle.
 Albacore, in particular, can be caught on both conventional and spinning tackle.
 Most anglers save their heavier outfits for trolling and use a 20-30 pound class setup for bait or lure fishing smaller tuna.

 For tuna fishing anglers typically need a long rod, with plenty of backbone, and a relatively soft tip.
 The standard size is about 8 feet because it lets you get a stickbait or popper out there while also giving you loads of lifting power when that tuna fish inevitably runs deep.
 Most tuna rods have common traits, but each one has unique features that make a difference out on the water.
-Here are the top 5 tuna fishing rods available on the market today:

 - UglyStik Big Water Stand Up Casting Fishing Rod